 A key difference between ADT and Vivint is their installation processes.
 Let’s take a closer look.

 More of a hands-on person?
 Then you won’t mind setting up ADT yourself.
 Everything in the system comes pre-programmed, so installation doesn’t require any technical knowledge.
 The hardest components to install were the camera and the Kwikset deadbolt.
 The camera was hard because its from Alarm.com but uses the ADT Pulse app— do yourself a favor and just set it up using your computer.
 The deadbolt is like any other deadbolt, except with a few electronic components.
 It wasn’t too bad, though, when I followed the step-by-step instructions.
 If you’re more of an auditory learner, try Youtube, and if you are giving up completely, just hire a locksmith— no shame!
 All in all, installing the ADT security system took me about an hour, which is reasonable.

 Are you more of the administrator rather than the doer?
-Vivint requires that you pay for professional monitoring for $129.
-This isn’t cheap, but I must say that I was impressed with my technician.
+Vivint provides professional installation for free!
+I must say that I was impressed with my technician.
 He knew what he was doing with the system, and he even wore booties around his shoes to prevent tracking dirt into my home!
 Much appreciated, Vivint Technician Man Whose Name Escapes Me.